HAEdwin/homeassistant_entity_receiver/README.md

 1. Listen for UDP broadcasts on the specified port
 2. Automatically create sensors for each received entity
 3. Update sensor states in real-time
-4. Provide a status sensor showing the receiver state
+4. Provide a switch to enable/disable the UDP listener

 ## Entity Format